This post contains affiliate links. Read the full disclosure here.

 Cheesecake Filling

-• ¼ cup powdered sugar (icing sugar/confectioners sugar) SEE NOTES if using regular (not vegan) cream cheese
+• cup (40 g) powdered sugar (icing sugar/confectioners sugar), SEE NOTES if using vegan cream cheese

 Pumpkin Spice Cookies